How Does a Dog Impact My NH Homeowners Insurance?

 Does my NH homeowners insurance cover me if my dog bites someone?

-Typically yes as this is covered under the liability portion of your homeowners, renters, or condo policy.
-Where a problem can arise is if you were not entirely truthful when completing your application for homeowners insurance.
+Typically, yes, as this is covered under the liability portion of your homeowners, renters, or condo policy.
+A problem can arise if you were not entirely truthful when completing your application for homeowners insurance.

-You are typically asked about any pets you own.
-If you decide it is best to not mention the fact that you have a dog, this would be considered misrepresentation and grounds for denying not just a dog bite claim, but any claim.
+When starting a policy with a carrier, you are likely asked about any pets you own.
+If you decide it is best not to mention that you have a dog, this would be considered misrepresentation and grounds for denying not just a dog bite claim but any claim.

 The rationale from the insurance company is that the company would not have issued the policy in the first place, and hence not covered the loss you experienced, had they known the truth about your dog.
 It is best to always be truthful on your application and review all questions.
-Different insurance companies have different underwriting guidelines, which means that some companies have tighter restrictions on dogs than others.
+Insurance companies have different underwriting guidelines, meaning some companies have tighter dog restrictions than others.
 Let your insurance agent find the company that can meet your needs.

-Why would my insurance company cancel my home or rental policy if I own a certain breed of dog?
+Why would my insurance company cancel my home or rental policy if I own a specific dog breed?

-Dog bite claims account for more than one-third of all homeowner liability losses that are filed with insurance companies.
-This fact alone is what makes insurance companies hesitant to write certain breeds of dogs.
+Dog bite claims account for over one-third of all homeowner liability losses filed with insurance companies.
+This fact alone makes insurance companies hesitant to write certain breeds of dogs.

 Which breeds are typically on an insurance company's "dog list"?

 Perhaps you have heard about the dog list insurance companies have.
 This list does exist and varies by company.
-Some companies have very broad lists, while others are very small.
-That said, most insurance companies will not write the homeowners insurance for someone with the following breed (either pure or mixed):
+Some companies have comprehensive lists, while others are minimal.
+That said, most insurance companies will not write homeowners insurance for someone with the following breeds (either pure or mixed):

 A company with a more extensive list may also include: